lianbubolz/bachelor_thesis/README.md

 ## Notes

-- Coverage and interval-length summaries use successful fits only;
-  `tab_fits.tex` reports success counts and failure rates per cell.
+- Coverage and interval-length summaries use successful fits only, `tab_fits.tex` reports success counts and failure rates per cell.